vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 ### What if I see an increase in cpu utilization or memory utilization?

-Disable Behavior Monitoring and see if the issue goes away.
+Disable behavior monitoring and see if the issue goes away.

-- If the issue doesn't go away, it is not related to Behavior Monitoring.
+- If the issue doesn't go away, it isn't related to behavior monitoring.
-- If the issue goes away, take an aka.ms/xMDEClientAnalyzer and contact Microsoft support.
+- If the issue goes away, download the [Client Analyzer](https://aka.ms/xMDEClientAnalyzer), and then contact Microsoft support.